Prose Sketch for Die Sieger

 place of his redemption.

-urnouf's summary of the story, which was obviously the basis of Wagner's sketch
+urnouf's summary of the story, obviously the basis of Wagner's sketch above, is this:

 Eugène Burnouf, Introduction à l'Histoire du Buddhisme Indien, Paris, 1844.